 4) When it completes uninstalling, restart your Dell laptop.
 Then Windows will reinstall the keyboard driver automatically.
 Check if your keyboard could work properly.

-If unluckily, your keyboard still stops working, follow the next solution to completely update your keyboard driver.
+If unfortunately, your keyboard still stops working, follow the next solution to completely update your keyboard driver.

 Manual driver update — You can update your keyboard driver manually by going to the official Dell website, and searching for the most recent correct driver for your keyboard.
 Be sure to choose only drivers that are compatible with your variant of Windows version.